CHANDRA29-MUJ/python-for-cad-automation/README.md

 ---

 📦 Requirements
-- Python (via FreeCAD or Fusion 360 environment)
+- Python (I used VS Code)
-- FreeCAD 0.20+ for FreeCAD scripts
+- FreeCAD (I used FreeCAD 1.0)
--  Fusion 360 (latest) for add-ins
+-  Fusion 360 (I used Student License Version)
 -  Basic understanding of Python and CAD modeling

-#FreeCAD #Fusion360 #CADAutomation #PythonScripts #EngineeringTools #BOM #ParametricDesign